uncefact/spec-untp/website/docs/specification/VerifiableCredentials.md

 - Provide richer guidance on did methods via a decision tree that helps to select the right method for the right purpose
 - Provide guidance on selective redaction methods to better support confidentiality goals.
-- Provide timelines for transition between versions of technical specifications (eg when VCDM 2.0 will change from SHOULD support to MUST support)
+- Provide timelines for transition between versions of technical specifications